Rhayader woman accused of false imprisonment fails to turn up at court

 Published

-Emma Bethel was expected to attend at Llandrindod Wells Magistrates Court on Tuesday to answer two charges.
+Emma Bethel was expected to attend Llandrindod Wells Magistrates Court on Tuesday (February 10) to answer two charges.

-She faces a charge of unlawfully and injuriously imprisoning and detaining one woman at her address on January 23 2025 and on the same date, also falsely imprisoning another female at her home address.
+She faces a charge of unlawfully and injuriously imprisoning and detaining one woman at her address on January 23, 2025 and on the same date, falsely imprisoning another female at her home address.

 Both charges can only be dealt with at the crown court.